 Feel free to contact me on Tumblr! https://vet-and-wild.tumblr.com/

-*****If this interview has been helpful for you, please check out some of other ones like this one with Hannah, she was told that she wasn’t smart enough to handle the curriculum of becoming a Veterinarian and had a difficult time getting in.
-Now she is a practicing vet.*****
+*****If this interview was helpful to you, please check out some more like this one with Hannah.
+Hannah attended Ross University School of Vet Medicine.
+It was said that she wasn’t smart enough to handle the course material for veterinary school and she had trouble getting in.
+She is now a practicing veterinarian.